5hubh4m/simple_ra/README.md

 `(student) @ (department)`

 Other queries have been given in file `queries.sra`.
+Formal syntax is defined in EBNF form in `syntax.ebnnf`.

 ### Helper Commands
 The following utility commands are available